knative/eventing/docs/spec/overview.md

 # Resource Types

-The primary resources in the Knative Eventing _Feeds_ API are EventSource, EventType and Bind:
+The primary resources in the Knative Eventing _Feeds_ API are EventSource, EventType and Feed:

 * **EventSource**, an archetype of an event producer.